Surgut: History

-The name of the city, according to one tradition, originates from the Khanty words sur 'fish' and gut 'hole, pit'.
-It was founded in 1594 by order of Tsar Feodor I.

-Surgut at the end of the 16th century was a small fortress with two gates and five towers, one of which had a carriageway.
+It was founded in 1594 by order of Tsar Feodor I. Surgut at the end of the 16th century was a small fortress with two gates and five towers, one of which had a carriageway.
 In 1596 the Gostiny Dvor was built.
 In the 17th and 18th centuries it was a center of the Russian development of Siberia.
 The fortification, built of strong wood, was located on the cape, so that it was impossible to approach it unnoticed either from the river or from the land.
 In the central square of the ancient settlement there was a cult shrine.
 Along the perimeter, the fortress was surrounded by a moat, which was blocked by the structures of the defensive system.
-Outside the village there were special buildings - handicraft workshops, in particular, a smithy.
+Outside the village there were special buildings – handicraft workshops, in particular, a smithy.
 By the name list of 1625 there were 222 servicemen living here.
 Subsequently, due to high mortality, the population of Surgut gradually decreased.
 In 1627 it was home to 216 people, which shrank to 200 in 1635, and 199 in 1642.
 In the second half of the 17th century the population fluctuated around 200 people, and by the end of the century there were 185 inhabitants in Surgut.